Posts!

 2:When the villain takes off his sunglasses to reveal himself and starts monologuing about how he came to be with the Taliban to get his revenge and so on and whatnot.
 I literally rolled my eyes and yelled: “I’M SYNDROME!!!”.
 Then he gets a slingshot round to the left eye, conveniently by the son of the person who threatened to put a slingshot round through his left eye 30 years prior.
 Uh-huh.
 I sighed and just gave up.
 I put the book down, Wiki’d the ending and it boy am I glad I didn’t waste the last 40 pages or whatever reading what was, essentially, a cop out ending to a cop out book.
 I’ve played yellow paint slathered video games that don’t even come close to insulting my intelligence the way The Kite Runner did.
 What a fucking waste of my time.

 3: Fight Club is one notable exception.
-One of my favourite movies.
+One of my favorite movies.
 A somewhat less than mediocre novel.

 4: And one dude on Goodreads (scroll down to a review by Kemper) says “And then there’s the fact you have to use two bookmarks because you’re constantly going back to the endnotes…. (and) Some of the endnotes contain long wandering passages that also don’t seem relevant to anything.”
 No, please.
 No thank you.